GigiLoria5/se2022-08-HikeTracker/README.md

 ## React Client Application Routes

 - Route `/` : a simple welcome page that acts as an entry point for all users
-- Route `/hikes` :
+- Route `/hikes` : shows the list of hikes added by local guides, with the possibility of showing everyone various information about them, and for authenticated users also shows the map
-- Route `/login` : contains the login form used to allow users to be authenticated with their own credentials
+- Route `/login` : contains the login form used to allow users to be authenticated with their own credentials (once registered)
 - Route `/register` : contains the registration form that allows visitors to authenticate themselves later and be able to unlock all the features offered by our application

 ## API Format